wp-plugins/wedevs-project-manager/readme.txt

 = Donate =
 Please [donate](http://tareq.wedevs.com/donate/) for this awesome plugin to continue it's development to bring more awesome features.

+= Contribution =
+* French translation by Corentin allard
+* Dutch translation by eskamedia
+* Brazilian Portuguese translation by Anderson

 == Installation ==

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.